aaronwins356/Aidaytrading/README.md

 - `researcher` / `ml`: market feature extraction and ML ensemble configuration.
 - `notifications.telegram`: bot token, chat ID, and heartbeat cadence.
 Credentials can also be supplied via `TELEGRAM_TOKEN` / `TELEGRAM_CHAT_ID`.
 - `streamlit` and `api`: dashboard refresh cadence, theme, and FastAPI host/port overrides.
+- `watchdog_timeout_seconds`: optional override for the runtime stall watchdog (defaults to 60 seconds).

 Symbols are normalised so Kraken aliases like `XBT/USD` resolve to `BTC/USD`.
 Update `trading.symbols` and the corresponding worker symbol lists together.